sonic-net/SONiC/doc/vxlan/Overlay ECMP with BFD.md

   network 10.0.0.0/8  route-map FROM_SDN_SLB_ROUTES_RM
  exit-address-family
 ```
+Notes: Currently, only one profile_name is supported

 This configuration example says that network 10.0.0.0/8 will be announced to all neighbors.
 FRR bgpd doesn’t care about IGP routes when announcing its routes.
 The profile would be transformed to route-map and associated with IP prefix.

-VnetOrch shall create a profile in APP_DB, which would be associated to the IP prefix when advertised by "network" command.
+Application shall create a profile in APP_DB, which would be associated to the IP prefix when advertised by "network" command.

 ```
 APPL_DB:BGP_PROFILE_TABLE:{{profile_name}}
     "community_id": {{community_string}}
 ```

-Notes: Same here, currently only one profile is supported - "FROM_SDN_SLB_ROUTES"
 The above entry shall be subscribed for by bgpcfgd and created/updated by "route-map" command.

 For example: